Instawork/hyperview/README.md

 - To run the demo app on an Android Virtual Device, press the "Run on Android device/emulator" link in the left-hand toolbar.
 - To run the demo app on an actual device, scan the QR code with your device's camera, then open the link in the Expo app.
 > NOTE: To access the example server from an actual device, you will need to update `navigation/AppNavigator.js`.
 In that file, `initialRouteParams` is set to `http://0.0.0.0:8085/index.xml`.
 Change the URL host to the IP of the machine running the example server.

+The XML will from the example server should appear in the app:
+[!example][./demo/assets/images/example.gif]